paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 # 2020-11-18 through 2020-12-2
 ## Goals
 - [x] write discrete color scale
-- [ ] add discrete color scale to performance visualization
+- [x] add discrete color scale to performance visualization
 - [ ] play with log scale to tune what goes into each bin
 - [ ] generate diagrams for BT
 - [ ] instrument LU, IS
 - [ ] generate diagrams for LU, IS

 ## Accomplishments
+- JSONs and SVGs now contain hardware info automatically.
+This information is gathered when "resultsToJson" is called, which should always happen on the same machine that does the computation, even in cases like clusters that have head nodes and worker nodes.
 - wrote discrete color scale, and it looks great.
 For instance, compare [the original interpolated purple-blue scale](https://raw.githubusercontent.com/rileyweber13/fine-hardware-visualization/0acea0827c9dc5be73279ee05998edb24b38100c/visualizations/swatches/interpolated-continuous-scale/colorbrewer-255%2C247%2C251_to_2%2C56%2C88.svg)